andyfitzsuse/andyfitz.github.io/resume.md

 Brandfolder Synergy - Content Automation

-Sep 2022 - Feb 2023
+September 2022 - March 2023

-* Focus on the successful transition and ramp up of the new Content Automation offering across the entire group formerly known as Outfit and Brandfolder business.
+* Successful transition and ramp up of the new Content Automation offering across the entire group formerly known as Outfit into the Brandfolder business.
-* Pitched and won clients with all deal sizes between  40-300k
+* Pitched and won clients with all deal sizes between  USD$40-350k
+* Ressurected major clost/lost opportunities into Content Automation deals.
-* Produced every single enterprise-qualified POC, curating the experience to industry workload
+* Produced every enterprise-qualified POC, curating the experience to industry workload
-* Maintained large enterprise accounts in a professional services and customer success capacity
+* Directly maintained high-risk enterprise accounts in a professional services and customer success capacity
-* Worked with product and engineering teams to ensure platform strategy,  commercial prioritisation, heuristic & aesthetic opportunities.
+* Worked with product and engineering teams to ensure platform strategy,  commercial prioritisation, innovative opportunities.

 ## Outfit (acquired by Smartsheet)